Women's professional sports: Basketball

 Professional women's basketball is slowly gaining more attention in South America.
 Many Latin American countries have professional women's leagues, but the only country to obtain success internationally is Brazil.
 The FIBA Women's Basketball World Cup is a world basketball tournament held every four years for women's basketball national teams.
 Since the tournament's creation in 1953, Brazil is the only South American team that has won a title.
 This championship was part of a golden era for women's basketball in Brazil in the 1990s and early 2000s, led by Hortencia Marcari and Maria Paula Gonçalves da Silva.
 In this era, Brazil also won silver and bronze, respectively, in the 1996 and 2000 Olympics.

 In the 2018 FIBA Women's Basketball World Cup, Argentina and Puerto Rico were the only two Latin American teams to qualify.
 However, they placed last among the participating teams.

 Rugby

 Rugby in Latin America has grown exponentially ever since Rugby Sevens was added to the Olympics in 2016.
-The prominent tournament for women's rugby in Latin America is CONSUR Women's 7's.
+The prominent tournament for women's rugby in Latin America is CONSUR Women's 7s.
 This tournament began in 2004 hosted by Venezuela, and is now a qualifier for several international tournaments such as the Pan American Games and the Olympic Games.

 In the 2018 Rugby World Cup Sevens in San Francisco, the only two Latin American women's teams that qualified were Brazil and Mexico.
 Both teams lost in the Round of 16.